SAP-samples/teched2025-DA260/exercises/ex7/README.md

     ![ex_09_04](images/ex_09_04.png)

     Select **SAP Datasphere** as source connection, which is technically using connection type HANA from the list of the available connections.
-It will update the connection and after it you need to select Add Source Objects button which is auto selected for the next step on the bottom of the screen highlighted in blue.
+It will update the connection and after it you need to select Add Source Objects button which is automatically selected for the next step on the bottom of the screen highlighted in blue.
 Please select **‘Add Source Object’**.

     ![ex_09_05](images/ex_09_05.png)